 One Time &/or Long-Term Help

-Visit one of our lending libraries to check out teacher resource books, children’s books and activity totes.
-You can also utilize our die cut and laminating machines.
+Visit our lending library in Topeka to check out teacher resource books, children’s books, and activity totes.
+You can also utilize our die-cut and laminating machines.

-The Topeka library is open during normal business hours.
-The Topeka office also offers extended library hours the first and third Saturdays of each month from 9:00 a.m. to 12:00 p.m.
-The Lawrence library is open Tuesdays from 8:30 a.m. to 4:30 p.m., and by appointment.
-The Lawrence office also offers extended library hours on the second Tuesday of every month from 4:30 to 7:30 p.m.
+The lending library is open during normal business hours.
+We also offer extended library hours on the first and third Saturdays of each month from 10:00 a.m. to 1:00 p.m, by appointment.
 Visit our Class Calendar for specific dates and times for our extended hours.

-Items you will find in our resource lending libraries include:
+Items you will find in our resource lending library include:

 - Teacher Resource Books (Topics include everything from behavior guidance, to nutrition, patterns, activities, administration, business and child development, etc.)